 Dr Richard Marsden

 I am primarily interested in the ways in which the past is used as a cultural and ideological resource in the creation of identities.
-I have researched this theme with reference to ethnic identities in the ‘Celtic’ societies of medieval Britain and have also examined it from a more individual-centred perspective whilst working as a researcher at the University of Glamorgan.
+I have researched this theme with reference to ethnic identities in the ‘Celtic’ societies of medieval Britain and have also examined the construction of personal narratives whilst working as a researcher at the University of Glamorgan.
 However, the main thrust of my expertise is in the conceptualisation and construction of the past in Britain during the late eighteenth, nineteenth and early twentieth centuries.
-This was the focus of my doctoral thesis at the University of Glasgow, which I am now preparing for publication.
+This was the focus of my doctoral thesis at the University of Glasgow and the monograph I recently submitted for publication.

 Marsden, R. (2013, forthcoming), Cartularies and Calotypes: Cosmo Innes and the Defence of Scotland’s Past c.
 1825-1875, Farnham, Ashgate Publishing

-As well as preparing Cartularies and Calotypes for publication, I am working on a similar approach to Welsh history-writing in the nineteenth and early twentieth centuries.
+As well as preparing Cartularies and Calotypes for publication and working on a related article for the Scottish Historical Review, I am developing on a similar approach to Welsh history-writing in the nineteenth and early twentieth centuries.
+A recent journal article and book chapter on modern interpretations of the writings of Gerald of Wales form an early stage in that research.
 In a related vein, I am also interested in how present-day ideas about heritage in Britain tap into and sustain a whole range of national, cultural and social identities.
 I would be pleased to hear from anyone with similar interests and would be happy to receive enquiries about consultancy work relating to history-writing and the construction of the past in Britain over the past 250 years.